 These dehydrated plantain chips are the perfect healthy snack.
 They are so easy to make.
 Furthermore, you only need one ingredient: plantains.

-Plantain Chip Seasonings
+Dehydrated Plantain Chip Seasonings

-Although these plantain chips only require 1 ingredient, you can also add a pinch of sea salt to bring out the plantain’s sweet flavor, but to be honest, I opted not to use sea salt.
+Although these dehydrated plantain chips only require 1 ingredient, you can also add a pinch of sea salt to bring out the plantain’s sweet flavor, but to be honest, I opted not to use sea salt.

-I baked half of the plantain chips without any seasonings, and they came out perfectly.
-However, I added cinnamon ‘sugar’ to the remaining plantain chips.
+I dehydrated half of the plantain chips without any seasonings, and they came out perfectly.
+They were sweet and delicious.

 To make the cinnamon sugar plantain chips, I combined 2 tablespoons of stevia and 1/2 teaspoon of cinnamon, then sprinkled them onto the plantain chips before placing them into my dehydrator.

 Should I Use Green Or Ripe Plantains For Plantain Chips?

 When it comes to green and ripe plantains, there are many conflicting views.
-The way I approach this subject is biased based on my preference for frying ripe plantains.
+The way I approach this subject is based on my preference for frying ripe plantains.

 Green plantains are very hard to peel.
 Even if you cut both ends of the plantain, cut a slit down the middle, you will still have a hard time separating the peel from the plantain.